- Locate your Flinders Student ID number

 As an example, think of an 8-letter word, change one of the letters to upper case, and one to a number eg. 'creative' becomes 'cReativ3'.

 It is important that your password is easy to remember so you don't need to write it down.

 Under 18?
 The Australian Government requires parental or guardian consent before you can access non-Flinders websites from within the University.
 The Consent Form can be found in the Minors section of the Flinders Authentication Name page.
 Lodge the completed consent form at the FLO Helpdesk in the Central Library.

-Log in using your Flinders Student ID number and password.
+Log in to the Student Information System using your Flinders Student ID number and password.